Winter-On-Mars/luamake/README.md

 ## Warnings
 * `luamake` is not in stable 1.0, all of this is subject to change :).
 * For now I make use of FNV-1a for hashing, which is **not** a cryptographic hashing function.
-    * You should probably add 'build/__luamake_cache/*' to your .gitigrone (or just add build/*) in general, but this is a warning :).
+  * You should probably add 'build/__luamake_cache/*' to your .gitignore (or just add build/*) in general, but this is a warning :).

 # Installation
 ## Dependencies
-- lua (obviously)
+* lua (obviously)
-    Version >= 5.4 (could probably work with 5.3, we just need integers and bitwise operations for the hashing)
+  * Version >= 5.4 (could probably work with 5.3, we just need integers and bitwise operations for the hashing)
-- linux
+* linux
-    As of now the way that we do "multithreading" is by checking the users number of logical cores by reading from `/proc/cpuinfo` which I'm pretty sure is only available on linux (at the very least this won't work on Windows), I'll be "working" on making it cross platform :).
+  * As of now the way that we do "multithreading" is by checking the users number of logical cores by reading from `/proc/cpuinfo` which I'm pretty sure is only available on linux (at the very least this won't work on Windows), I'll be "working" on making it cross platform :).

 ## Script
 ```sh
 git clone https://github.com/Winter-On-Mars/luamake
 ```
 Then just add it to your path however you want to

 If you installed the program into '$HOME/dev/luamake', then you'd run
 ```sh
 export PATH = "$HOME/dev/luamake:$PATH"